regb/scala-smtlib/README.md

 Development
 -----------

-The project is still under development and the API will likely go through quite a few changes.
+The library is still under development and the API will likely go through quite a few changes.
 It was originally part of [CafeSat](https://github.com/regb/scabolic) and has been made standalone in order for the [Leon](https://github.com/epfl-lara/leon) project to rely on it.